gttrcr/me/oeis.md

 |Make the sequence more understandable|obsc is keyword used by OEIS to identity an obscure sequence, indicates that a description is known, but it may be difficult to understand or not very enlightening.
 (If no description at all is known for the sequence, keyword:unkn should be used.)||[obscure](oeis_mds/obsc_sequences.md)|
 ||||[part](oeis_mds/part_keywords.md)|
 ||||[uned](oeis_mds/uned_sequences.md)|

+## Future works

+* improved broken link search algorithm (the algorithm will improve and the list will become more complete, now the search includes the sequences from 1 to 500)
+* search for incorrect mathematica codes